PeteHaitch/methtuple/README.md

 ```
 python setup.py install
 ```
-in the root `comethylation` directory should work for most systems.
+in the root `methtuple` directory should work for most systems.

-`comethylation` is written in Python and relies upon the `pysam` module.
+`methtuple` is written in Python and relies upon the `pysam` module.
 Running `python setup.py install` will attempt to install `pysam` if it isn't found on your system.
 Alternatively, instructions for installing `pysam` are available from [https://github.com/pysam-developers/pysam](https://github.com/pysam-developers/pysam).

 `pysam` is currently undergoing an extensive re-design.
-I have tested and used `comethylation` with Python 2.7 and `pysam` version >= 0.7.5.
-It should also work on Python 3.2, 3.3 and 3.4 with the current version of `pysam` (`v0.8.0`), as indicated by the [Travis-CI builds](https://travis-ci.org/PeteHaitch/comethylation).
+I have tested and used `methtuple` with Python 2.7 and `pysam` version >= 0.7.5.
+It should also work on Python 3.2, 3.3 and 3.4 with the current version of `pysam` (`v0.8.0`), as indicated by the [Travis-CI builds](https://travis-ci.org/PeteHaitch/methtuple).

 ## Usage

 ### Basic usage

-`comethylation` processes a single `BAM` file and works for both single-end and paired-end sequencing data.
+`methtuple` processes a single `BAM` file and works for both single-end and paired-end sequencing data.
 Example `BAM` files from single-end directional and paired-end directional bisulfite-sequencing experiments are available in the `data/` directory.

 Methylation measurements may be filtered by base quality or other criteria such as the mapping quality of the read or whether the read is marked as a PCR duplicate.
-For a full list of filtering options, please run `comethylation --help` or see the __Advanced Usage__ section below.
+For a full list of filtering options, please run `methtuple --help` or see the __Advanced Usage__ section below.

 Currently, the BAM file must have been created with [Bismark](http://www.bioinformatics.bbsrc.ac.uk/projects/download.html#bismark).
 If the data were aligned with Bismark version < 0.8.3 please use the `--aligner Bismark_old` flag.
 Please file an issue if you would like to use a `BAM` file created with another aligner and I will do my best to support it.

-The main options to pass `comethylation` are the size of the m-tuple (`-m`); the type of methylation, which is some combination of _CG_, _CHG_, _CHH_ and _CNN_ (`--methylation-type`); any filters to be applied to reads or positions within reads (see below); the BAM file; and the sample name, which will be used as a prefix for all output files.
+The main options to pass `methtuple` are the size of the m-tuple (`-m`); the type of methylation, which is some combination of _CG_, _CHG_, _CHH_ and _CNN_ (`--methylation-type`); any filters to be applied to reads or positions within reads (see below); the BAM file; and the sample name, which will be used as a prefix for all output files.
 Multiple methylation types may be specified jointly, e.g., `--methylation-type CG --methylation-type CHG`

 ### Output